Breed-specific legislation: Canada

 The Canadian federal government does not regulate pit bull–type dogs, but two provincial governments and some municipal governments in Canada have enacted breed-specific legislation banning or restricting pit bull–type dogs.
 The following table discusses a sampling of the restrictions in force.

 United States

-As of 2018 there is some level of breed-specific legislation in 37 states and over 1,000 cities.
-Though the Federal Government of the United States has not enacted breed-specific legislation, four of the five branches of the United States Armed Forces have restricted certain breeds at almost 300 installations (mostly with respect to on-base housing and privatized housing).
-Over 20 American Indian Reservations have also enacted BSL.
+As of 2018, there was some level of breed-specific legislation in 37 states and over 1,000 cities.
+Though the federal government of the United States has not enacted breed-specific legislation, four of the five branches of the United States Armed Forces have restricted certain breeds at almost 300 installations (mostly with respect to on-base housing and privatized housing).
+Over 20 American Indian reservations have also enacted BSL.

-The following 17 states prohibit their municipalities from passing breed-specific laws: Colorado, Florida, Illinois, Maine, Minnesota, New Jersey, New York, Oklahoma, Pennsylvania, Texas, Virginia, Massachusetts, Nevada, Connecticut, Rhode Island, Utah and South Dakota.
+The following 17 states prohibit their municipalities from passing breed-specific laws: Colorado, Connecticut, Florida, Illinois, Maine, Massachusetts, Minnesota, Nevada, New Jersey, New York, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Texas, Utah, and Virginia.
 California prohibits most breed-specific laws, but allows breed-specific spay/neuter.

 There have been at least 60 municipality BSL repeals in the U.S. since 2018.